 Visit the BSA E-Filing System.
-Click Become a BSA E-Filer and follow the instructions in order to enroll yourself as an individual FBAR filer or your organization as a Supervisory User in BSA E-Filing.
-The enrollment process can take from five to seven days.
+Click Become a BSA E-Filer and follow the instructions in order to enroll yourself as an individual FBAR filer or your organization as a Supervisory User in the BSA E-Filing System.
+The enrollment process only takes several minutes.
 If your organization has already enrolled in BSA E-Filing, contact your organization's Supervisory User to obtain instructions for enrolling yourself as a general user.

 Is there a cost to participating in BSA E-Filing?